T-Hugs/advent-of-code/readme.md

 1. Fork this repo
 2. Clone the forked repository
 3. `cd` into the repository and run `npm install`
-3. Run `node init.js suck seed --pristine`.
+3. Run `npx ts-node init.ts suck seed --pristine`.
 If you run this again, REMOVE `--pristine`!
 See below for details.
 4. An instance of Chromium will open to a GitHub* login page.
 Log in with your credentials.
 Chromium will then close.
 5. Command line output will show progress for downloading the data for each problem in the current** year of AoC.

 Once this is done, the folder `years/<current_year>` will contain a folder for each day, each of which includes your personalized data file and a solution file ready-to-run.
 Go ahead, run `node years/2019/01` and see that it prints out "Not implemented" for Part 1 and Part 2 of that problem.
 That's your job!
 Open up `years/2019/01/index.ts` and get to work!

+To run the TypeScript solutions, use `npx ts-node years/YEAR/DAY`, replacing YEAR and DAY with the values for the solution you want to run.
+For example `npx ts-node years/2015/01`.
+If you want, you can install ts-node globally, which will allow to you remove npx from the invocation: `npm install --global ts-node` and then `ts-node years/2015/01`.

 **A bit more in-depth**